friaes/SD/README.md

 ### Name Server

-To run from root directory:
+To run from project root:

 ```s
 cd NameServer